pramodgunjal0296/canva-clone/README.md

 # canva-clone
 #on terminal go to /frontend/ path
+#run command npm install
 #run command npm run dev
 # check Shape in sidebar
 # as per discussion in given clone drag-drop event ,overlap shape and Resizing shape functionality implemented.we can change color of component in right side